FAQs

 What’s the difference between turbinates and polyps?

-Turbinates are normal structures found in everyone’s nose.
-They are made of bone and are covered by the inner lining of the nose.
-Turbinates are involved in warming and adding moisture to the air you breathe, which helps protect your lungs.
-They can become swollen during a cold or because of allergies, but this swelling usually goes down once the cause is treated.
+Turbinates are normal structures in everyone’s nose.
+Made of bone and covered by the inner lining of the nose, turbinates help warm and moisten the air you breathe, which is essential for protecting your lungs.
+They can become swollen during a cold or due to allergies, but this swelling usually goes down once the underlying cause is treated.

-Polyps, on the other hand, are not normal.
-They are soft, non-cancerous growths that form when the lining inside the nose becomes inflamed or diseased.
-Polyps do not go away on their own and can cause symptoms like a runny nose, nasal blockage, loss of smell, and a feeling of fullness or pressure in your face.
+Nasal polyps, however, are not normal.
+They are soft, non-cancerous growths that develop when the inner lining of the nose becomes inflamed or diseased.
+Unlike turbinates, polyps do not go away on their own and can lead to symptoms such as:

 Factors influencing CRS